 With a high school diploma or GED and some photography know-how, it is possible to pursue a career as a magazine photographer.
-However, the projected 3% growth in photography jobs from 2014-2024 is much slower than average when compared to all occupations, and formal training may improve career prospects.
+However, the projected a decline in growth for photography jobs from 2018-2028 and formal training may improve career prospects.

 Magazine photographers are photojournalists who use artistic ability and technological skills to create photos to accompany magazine articles.
 Magazine photographers are employed in salaried positions or as freelancers.
 Magazine photography jobs are expected to rise as Internet magazine growth rises.